tve/blog/content/2018/lp-wifi-esp32-2.md

 ```

 This was the probing!
 It took 121ms if we look at the time of the next packet in the dump below.
 This matches the scope trace.
-The actual packets are interesting: the first is the expected probe request
+The actual packets are a little odd: the first is the expected probe request
-kicking things off, then comes an ARP request from the server we're going to contact, which is
+kicking things off, but then comes an ARP request from the server we're going to contact!
-really the server trying to get a MAC address to send some
+This is really the server trying to get a MAC address to send some
 FIN packets from the previous sketch iteration.
-What's interesting is that _the esp32 answers_ with
+What's odd is that _the esp32 answers_ with
 an ACK in packet 120.
-There is no ARP reply, though, which makes sense since it hasn't gotten
+There is no ARP reply, though, which makes sense since it hasn't really
-confirmation of its IP address yet.
+associated with the AP yet.
+So somehow more than expected of the Wifi stack must be hooked-up even though there is no
+association, I wonder whether there's an attack vector buried in here...

 Quickly thereafter comes a probe response and ACK.
 What I don't understand, again, is why this is
 followed by a ~110ms pause.
 It seems to me that the esp32 should not be waiting since it found the